microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

 1. **Initialize Azure DevOps Repo with Cobalt**

     The following steps help setup an Azure DevOps repo with Cobalt Infrastructure Templates that you can host and deploy.
-The end result is a cloned Cobalt repo that also comes with a ready to be integrated pipeline configuration needed for automating your infrastructure deployments in Azure DevOps.
+The end result is a cloned Cobalt repo that also comes with a ready to be integrated pipeline configuration file needed for automating your infrastructure deployments in Azure DevOps.

     * Create a new project
         1. Sign-in to Azure DevOps (https://azure.microsoft.com/en-us/services/devops/)
         1. Create new project under Organization.
-First create new Organization if it doesn't exist already. (ex.
-Cobalt-Contoso)
+First create new Organization if it doesn't exist. (ex.
+Cobalt-`<Your-Company-Name>`)

             ![alt text](./images/Org.png "Create Organization")
             ![alt text](./images/project.png "Create Project")